 In just 15 minutes you can have this beautiful mix of South Indian spices that will give you a memorable taste of Kerala.
 Use it as a substitute for the more readily found store-bought North Indian garam masala in all sorts of dishes.
-And, if you are feeling adventurous make a Goan garam masala and Madras Curry Powder too.
+And, if you are feeling adventurous make a Goan garam masala, Madras Curry Powder, and Biryani Masala too.

 About South Indian Masala